Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Sturm--Liouville equations without potential: singular

-It is also possible to consider the case where $w$ is not integrable at $a$ but $\frac{1}{p}$ is.
-In Definition~\ref{A213} and most theorems one just has to swap the roles of $\frac{1}{p}$ and $w$.
-Denote the corresponding class of coefficients by $\KSLpl$; instead of $\DeltaSL(p,w)$ we use $\DeltaSLpl(p,w)$.
-We only point out the major differences. \begin{enumerate}[1.] \item The analogue of Remark~\ref{A207}\,(ii) is not true; the equation \eqref{A208} is always in the limit point case at $a$ if $\DeltaSLpl(p,w)\ge1$.
+\begin{nremark}{Differences between the classes $\KSL$ and $\KSLpl$} In the following list we mention the major differences that occur in theorems and other important statements corresponding to coefficients in $\KSL$ and $\KSLpl$, respectively. \begin{enumerate}[1.] \item The analogue of Remark~\ref{A207}\,(ii) is not true; the equation \eqref{A208} is always in the limit point case at $a$ if $\DeltaSLpl(p,w)\ge1$.
 This follows from the fact that $1\notin L^2(w|_{(a,x_0)})$. \item The regularized boundary values have the following form (with $\Delta=\DeltaSLpl(p,w)$):

 \item The singular Titchmarsh--Weyl coefficient $m_{p,w}^+$, which is defined as in \eqref{A225}, is connected with the singular Weyl coefficient of the corresponding canonical system via